 Just like a pushy parent though, managers need to be careful that their good intentions of giving advice does not end up turning into them dictating to the employee what they should and should not do.

 It may be the case that ultimately the employee wants to do a job which will result in them leaving the organisation and moving to a different one in a slightly different industry.
 This can sometimes be hard for managers to take, who either hoped that the person would rise to prominence within their company, or feel that they have somehow been "betrayed".
-Whilst they will not like to spend the time and resources in providing business coaching and developing a person to have them leave straight after, in reality that person is likely to stay with the organisation for a good amount of time yet if they feel they are being developed and have opportunities for growth.
+While they will not like to spend the time and resources in providing business coaching and developing a person to have them leave straight after, in reality that person is likely to stay with the organisation for a good amount of time yet if they feel they are being developed and have opportunities for growth.
 Even if they do leave one day, their advanced skills will still provide a tremendous benefit for the company until they do.
 And who knows, maybe they will stay where they are for decades to come.

 Any effective plan needs to be thorough and comprehensive, with a staff development plan certainly being no different.
-A brief, incomplete or wishy-washy plan will contain omissions and a lack of detail and definitive actions which will be necessary for the employee to develop their skills and become more effective in their current job role, as well as having the capability to perform suitably if they are promoted within the company.
+A brief, incomplete or wishy-washy plan will contain omissions and a lack of detail and definitive actions that will be necessary for the employee to develop their skills and become more effective in their current job role, as well as having the capability to perform suitably if they are promoted within the company.

-Development plans should be devised and created between the manager and the employee rather than the manager simply coming up with a plan themselves and handing it to the employee to work through.
+Development plans should be devised and created between the manager and the employee, rather than the manager simply coming up with a plan themselves and handing it to the employee to work through.
 This is because an employee who has been involved in the creation process will take a far greater ownership and interest in its successful implementation, including embracing any training courses or business coaching they are required to attend.
 Employees who want to attend development sessions will take in and learn far more information than those who are ordered and instructed to attend.

 The drawing up of a comprehensive action plan also allows for the identification during the process of the exact areas in which an employee has had little or no experience or training in before, and which they are likely to require in order to develop their skillsets.